Understanding Your Cycle, and the Signs Something Is Off

 3. Ovulation (Mid-Cycle, Around Day 14 - But Check!)

-Luteinizing hormone (LH) surges, triggering the release of an egg from the ovary.
-Estrogen peaks.
-Testosterone may also rise slightly.
+Luteinising hormone (LH) surges, triggering the release of an egg from the ovary.
+Oestrogen peaks and testosterone may also rise slightly.

 You might notice increased libido, peak energy, glowing skin, and abundant fertile cervical mucus (clear, stretchy, resembling raw egg white).